 A fixed-rate HELOC is considered a hybrid of a home equity loan and a HELOC.
 It allows you to lock in a portion or all of your balance at a fixed interest rate, protecting you against market fluctuations that impact rates.

-With a fixed-rate HELOC, you can withdraw as much or as little of your credit line as needed and you’re able to convert all of that balance, or merely a portion of it, to the fixed interest rate.
+With a fixed-rate HELOC, you can withdraw as much or as little of your credit line as needed.
+Unlike a variable-rate HELOC, the interest rate on any amount you use will have the same interest rate applied throughout the draw period.

 Borrowers can usually convert their HELOCs to a fixed rate at closing or during the draw period, says Laura Sterling, vice president of marketing at Georgia’s Own Credit Union.
 “Some lenders may also allow the borrower to convert back to a variable rate.”